Printed on 4/3/2026

 • Outside Effort Hours: 90

-• Course Number: 10006145
+• Course Number: 10091102

 • Credits: 3.00

 Covers the herd health and reproductive systems of the dairy and livestock animals.
-The class will cover various herd health problems, including mastitis, milk fever and similar common livestock health problems.
+The class will cover various herd health problems, including mastitis, milk fever, and similar common livestock health problems.
 A herd health and reproductive management program will be developed.

-• Dairy Genetics and Reproduction
+• Dairy Genetics & Reproduction

 3Credit